sdushantha/pyradio/README.md

-  -l, --local     only use local station database for URL lookup -d, --download  save stream to files instead of playing -s, --split     do not split files saved with --download -c, --connect   treat the station argument as a direct URL -b, --block     block titles specified in blocked.json
+  -l, --local     only use local station database for URL lookup -d, --download  save stream to files instead of playing -s, --split     do not split files saved with --download
 ```

 ### Example